-Other methods frequently used in a TAM treatment include:
+Other methods frequently used in a TCM treatment include:

 Electro-acupuncture is frequently used in scientific research.
-Although acupuncture has received more attention by the media, herbs used in a TAM treatment are of equal or greater importance to the overall treatment.
+Although acupuncture has received more attention by the media, herbs used in a TCM treatment are of equal or greater importance to the overall treatment.

-Chinese herbal formulas have been researched extensively in Asia; however, there is very little research to assess the outcome of multiple modalities of TAM to treat mild to severe conditions.
-This study, assuredly, would be impressive but widely known, quietly, by practitioners of Traditional Asian medicine.
+Chinese herbal formulas have been researched extensively in Asia; however, there is very little research to assess the outcome of multiple modalities of TCM to treat mild to severe conditions.
+This study, assuredly, would be impressive but widely known, quietly, by practitioners of Traditional Chinese medicine.

 Herbal Supplement Disclaimer